davidvwijk/davidvwijk.github.io/_posts/2023-5-1-Estimation.md

 comments: true
 ---

 The EKF is a universal method to estimate the state of nonlinear systems, based on utilizing a first-order Taylor series expansion to linearize the dynamics and measurement functions about the estimate of the current state.
-The basic procedure of an EKF implementation can be boiled down to two main steps: 1) propagation of the mean and covariance and 2) updating the current mean and covariance estimates \cite{DeMarsNotes}.
+The basic procedure of an EKF implementation can be boiled down to two main steps: 1) propagation of the mean and covariance and 2) updating the current mean and covariance estimates.

 Consider the general case of a nonlinear system model governed by

 $$
 \begin{equation}
     \boldsymbol{\dot{x}}(t) = \boldsymbol{f}(\boldsymbol{x}(t), \boldsymbol{w}(t))
 \end{equation}
 $$

 $$
 \begin{equation}
     \boldsymbol{z}_k = \boldsymbol{h}(\boldsymbol{x}_k,\boldsymbol{v}_k)